bogas04/CloudKeeper/README.md

 * Use knob.js / highcharts etc to show above data
 * Search Engine for products
 * Compare Prices of products from different vendors

+Potential Issues
+==
+* Deleting an item would affect all the related invoices, which is weird.
+Although deleting an item would imply that such item was accidently added or is now discontinued.
+* Deleting a shop would affect all invoices.
+Need to give a "backup" feature.